SM Spirituality Media

 written by editorial · revised continuously

-Classical Buddhist analysis distinguishes three layers.
-Dukkha-dukkha is the obvious form — pain, illness, loss, the body breaking down.
-The dukkha of change (vipariṇāma-dukkha) is the disappointment built into pleasant states: every contentment is the kind of thing that ends.
-Saṅkhāra-dukkha is the structural unease of conditioned existence itself — the inability of any state, however pleasant, to be a stable refuge, because all states are conditioned, dependent, and passing.
+Classical Buddhist analysis distinguishes three forms.
+Dukkha-dukkha is the obvious kind: pain, illness, loss, the body breaking down.
+Vipariṇāma-dukkha, the dukkha of change, is the disappointment built into pleasant states.
+Every contentment is the kind of thing that ends.
+Saṅkhāra-dukkha is the subtlest layer: the structural unease of conditioned existence itself.
+No state, however pleasant, can be a stable refuge because all states are dependent and passing.

 Why translation matters